 The game was a moderate success at first, selling 2,000 arcade machines in the US.
 The idea of staging the action inside a sewer was based on several manga, and therefore the change from carpenter to plumber made sense.

 A legend has it that while in development, an Italian New York City landlord burst in on Nintendo’s American office demanding rent in a very Italian way, and so the red plumber was called Mario in his honor.
 Subsequent re-releases of the Mario Bros. format sold millions of cartridges in the early console days.
+(1983)

-8 years ago today, Earth’s scientists completed the first survey of our solar system as the New Horizons spacecraft completes a flyby of distant Pluto.
+9 years ago today, Earth’s scientists completed the first survey of our solar system as the New Horizons spacecraft completed a flyby of distant Pluto.
 It took ten years for the little space probe to arrive at our most distant neighbor, and is now beginning a long cold journey out into the great beyond, never to return.
 Along with Pluto, New Horizons also imaged its moons of Nix, Styx, Kerberos, Charon, and Hydra.

 New Horizons team celebrates its arrival at Pluto